AlessandroSaviolo/RetinaNET-Object-Detector/README.md

 ### Credits

 The following GitHub Repositories have helped the development of this project:
+- Pavitrakumar78 Repository

-- Pavitrakumar78 Repository, the python file "construct datasets.py" has been used to parse the input file containing the dataset and to create the annotations
+The python file "construct datasets.py" has been used to parse the input file containing the dataset and to create the annotations.

+- Fizyr Repository

-- Fizyr Repository, the entire repository has been imported and widely used to create and train the RetinaNET model
+The entire repository has been imported and widely used to create and train the RetinaNET model.

+- Penny4860 Repository

-- Penny4860 Repository, the pre-trained model has been taken from this repository
+The pre-trained model has been taken from this repository.